nimo731/phase-1-array-map-method-lab/README.md

 by looking at how we would build the functionality ourselves, using a `for...of` loop, then show how `map()` can save us work and improve our code.

-We'll also use this as a chance to demonstrate some of the power of functions in JavaScript.
+\W/*-e'll also use this as a chance to demonstrate some of the power of functions in JavaScript.
 We'll write the code **four times**, making it increasingly efficient and _expressive_ each time.